On the Circuit Diameter Conjecture: The Conjectures

-Consider the cone of unbounded directions in $P$.
-In particular, it is contained in the inner cone of $v$.
+Consider the recession cone of $P$.
+In particular, it is contained in the inner cone of $\vev$.
 Thus it suffices to block the edge directions of the inner cone in $P'$ by the addition of extra facets.
-A simple way to do so would be to add opposite facets incident to $u$ to {\em all} facets incident to $v$.
+A simple way to do so would be to add opposite facets incident to $\veu$ to {\em all} facets incident to $\vev$.
 In fact, this would give a bounded box that contains $P'$.

 However, not all of these facets are necessary.
-Let $S$ be a simple cone coming from the selection of exactly $d$ linearly independent facets of the $d^*\geq d$ facets incident to $v$.
+Let $S$ be a simple cone coming from the selection of exactly $d$ linearly independent facets of the $d^*\geq d$ facets incident to $\vev$.
 Then $S$ contains the inner cone and it suffices to block the corresponding $d$ edge directions of $S$.

-The graph of $P$ is connected and thus there is an edge incident to $v$ that leads to a neighboring vertex.
+The graph of $P$ is connected and thus there is an edge incident to $\vev$ that leads to a neighboring vertex.
 It is possible to choose the facets $F_1,\dots,F_d$ for $S$ as a superset of those $d-1$ facets that define such an edge.
 This implies that we only have to block $d-1$ edge directions to validate the claim.

-Let now $e$ be one of the edge directions of $S$ incident to $v$. $e$ is defined by the intersection of $d-1$ facets.
-There is exactly one facet $F_i$ with outer normal $a_i$ such that $a_i^Te<0$.
-By adding the opposite facet incident to $u$ of $F_i$, the corresponding edge direction is blocked, i.e. it is not unbounded anymore.
+Let now $\vece$ be one of the edge directions of $S$ incident to $\vev$, where $\vece$ is defined by the intersection of $d-1$ facets.
+There is exactly one facet $F_i$ with outer normal $\vea_i$ such that $\vea_i^T\vece<0$.
+By adding the opposite facet incident to $\veu$ of $F_i$, the corresponding edge direction is blocked, i.e. it is not unbounded anymore.
 By doing this for all $d-1$ edge directions that have to be blocked, one obtains a bounded polytope. \end{proof}

-Note that the number of facets that are necessary for the construction may be lower than $d-1$ if the unbounded cone is of lower dimension than $d$ or if multiple edges lead from $v$ to neighbors in the graph of $P$.
-Lemma \ref{lem:makebounded} is our key ingredient to connect the maximal circuit diameter $\diamfd_\Circuits^u(f,d)$ of an unbounded $d$-dimensional polyhedron with $f$ facets and the maximal circuit diameter $\diamfd_\Circuits^b(f,d)$ of a bounded $d$-dimensional polytope with $f$ facets.
+Note that the number of facets that are necessary for the construction may be lower than $d-1$ if the recession cone is of lower dimension than $d$ or if multiple edges lead from $v$ to neighbors in the graph of $P$.
+Lemma \ref{lem:makebounded} is our key ingredient to connect the maximal circuit diameters of unbounded $d$-dimensional polyhedra and the maximal circuit diameter of bounded $d$-dimensional polytopes.
+This connection is based on validity of the non-revisiting conjecture for the bounded polytopes.

 { {\ref{thm:bounded_and_unbounded}} \begin{theorem} If all $\Circuits$-simple bounded $(f',d')$-polytopes with $f'\leq f+d-1$ and $d'\leq d$ satisfy the non-revisiting conjecture (Conjecture \ref{non revisiting}), then $\diamfd_\Circuits^u(f,d)\leq f-1$. \end{theorem} }